gungoronline/Groovy/README.md

 - Lists your pages
 - Read your pages on webview

+## Benefits
+- You can show the ads on your website pages to more people.
+- You can bring organic visitors to your site.

 ## Installation
 - Please visit https://github.com/gungoronline/Groovy/tree/master/Plugin-versions page and download latest version and upload zip into plugins.